onevcat/Chroma/README.md

 ### Diff highlighting (unified patch)

 `Chroma` can highlight `+` / `-` lines in unified patches, following the common `git diff` patch rules.
+By default it renders a compact view with `⋮` separators between hunks.

 ```swift
 let patch = """